LaunchCodeEducation/web-fundamentals/studios/flicklist/10/README.md

 ## Walkthrough

-In today's walkthrough, your instructor will add a few Bootstrap features to Flicklist:
+In today's walkthrough, your instructor will add a couple Bootstrap features to Flicklist:
-- Add the Bootstrap CSS and JS files, along with jQuery, by adding header elements that reference the Bootstrap and jQuery CDN resources.
+- Add to your `base.html` the Bootstrap CSS and JS files, along with jQuery, by adding header elements that reference the Bootstrap and jQuery CDN resources.
-- Add a Navbar in `base.html` to dress up site navigation.
+- Add a Navbar to dress up site navigation.
+You can add this to your `base.html` or to the individual templates.
+Think about the pros and cons to each approach.
-- Use [Bootstrap's Grid System](http://getbootstrap.com/css/#grid) to add a single-column grid layout in `base.html` using `container`, `row`, and `col-md-*` classes.

 ## Studio